 If you need specific information, which is not currently within the scope of the report, we will provide it to you as a part of customization

-This report forecasts revenue growth at global, regional, & country levels and provides an analysis on the industry trends in each of the sub-segments from 2014 to 2025.
-For the purpose of this report, Grand View Research has segmented the global genomics market report on the basis of technology & application, product & service, end use, and regions:
+This report forecasts revenue growth at global, regional, and country level and provides an analysis of the latest industry trends and opportunities in each of the sub-segments from 2014 to 2025.
+For the purpose of this report, Grand View Research has segmented the global genomics market report on the basis of application and technology, deliverables, end use, and region:

 Application & Technology Outlook (Revenue, USD Million, 2014 - 2025)